Future-focused: Health Care Programs at GCU

 - B.S. in Nursing, which equips students with the academic rigor and workplace experiences they need to succeed as nurses.
 GCU’s relevant and innovative curriculum is accredited by the Commission on Collegiate Nursing Education.
 The B.S.N. degreeis led by doctoral-level nursing faculty who prepare students to provide the best in patient outcomes.

 - B.S. in Clinical Laboratory Sciences, a program between GCU and partner institutions.
 Students spend the first three years taking science and general education courses at GCU, and then apply to one of the partnerships.
 The fourth year includes specialized courses in medical laboratory sciences.
 Successful graduates, who also earn a minor in Biology, often work as medical laboratory scientists performing laboratory tests on patient samples and providing physicians with critical data.

 - B.S. in Exercise Science, Wellness and Sports, a program that gives students the foundation needed to evaluate health behaviors and risk factors.
 Graduates also learn how to help motivate people to develop healthy lifestyles, and develop wellness programs.
 There are concentrations in pre-physical therapy, pre-occupational therapy, pre-physician assistant, and coaching—all of which prepare students for graduate school in a variety of health-related fields.

 Exercise Science Wellness Sports – Link

-- M.A. in Holistic Health Studies, which examines the mind-body-spirit connection and its fundamental role to overall well-being.
+- M.A. in Integrative Health, which examines the mind-body-spirit connection and its fundamental role to overall well-being.
 Students learn about healing methods, research strategies, Eastern and Western approaches to wellness, homeopathy, preventative medicine, and more aspects of interconnectedness related to human health.
 In addition to the master’s program, a graduate certificate program is also available.